The importance of effective communication in health, nursing, & patient outcomes

 By contrast, strong interpersonal communication skills boost job satisfaction, improve patient care/the patient experience, and increase the chance of positive health outcomes.
 Healthcare organizations that build strong nurse-patient communication systems receive higher patient satisfaction scores.
 Patient satisfaction scores are often a direct result of a therapeutic nurse-patient relationship.

-5 crucial skills for effective communication in nursing
+5 crucial skills for effective communication and relationship building in nursing

 Good communication begins with the intention of understanding the patient's feelings and experiences—sometimes referred to as active listening.
 An active listener tries to truly hear what is being said.
 Active listening is the responsibility of the nurse.

 Active listeners exude empathy—true empathy—for the patient's concerns.
 They use encouraging and comforting verbal and nonverbal language and gestures, and they always maintain a calm and reassuring demeanor.

 Let's take a deeper look at 5 essential interpersonal skills for nurses.
 These patient communication techniques enhance medical care, improve patient satisfaction, and reduce medical errors—which combined have enormous benefits for any healthcare organization or healthcare provider.

 Nurses are often the first caregivers who speak to patients.
 Information obtained by nurses is then shared with doctors and other clinicians in the continuum of care.
 The characteristics of a nurse's job vary by environment/healthcare system—intensive care unit, physician's office, nursing home, emergency room, etc.—but nurses are usually responsible for educating patients about medical conditions, the treatment plan, medications, and follow-up care.